15 Best Hikes in Sydney (From Bush to Coast)

 Sandstone wall on North Head

-The circuit hike around Manly’s North Head is the second part of the Manly Scenic Walkway, with the Spit to Manly Walk being the first section.
+The circuit hike on Manly’s North Head forms the second part of the Manly Scenic Walkway, with the Spit to Manly Walk serving as the first section.

-It’s one of the most fascinating hikes in Sydney because it offers a good mix of beautiful natural scenery, incredible coastal and Harbour views, secluded beaches, and a bit of history.
+This hike stands out as one of Sydney’s most fascinating trails, thanks to its blend of stunning natural scenery, breathtaking coastal and harbour views, secluded beaches, and a touch of history.

 Distance: 9.5 km (circuit)